VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/algebra.md

 {{< katex display >}}3x^2+3+x^2-6x+8=12+3+2x{{< /katex >}}

-then, we can combine like terms...
+then, we can combine like terms,

 {{< katex display >}}4x^2-6x+11=15+2x{{< /katex >}}